-Believe it or not, it’s time to register for youth basketball!
-Check out these five Portland-area leagues recommended by a local dad.
+Believe it or not, it’s almost time to register for youth basketball!
+Check out these Portland-area leagues recommended by local parents.

 Flash League